View attribute

 }

-To have a specific action use the RSS view (other actions use the default view, as usual):
+To make a specific action use the RSS view (other actions using the default view as usual):

 use \Temma\Attributes\View as TµView;